starlitriver/starlitriver.github.io/content/biology/sex chromosome.md

 ---
-aliases:
+title:
-  - allosome
+description:
-  - allosomes
+aliases: [allosomal, allosome, allosomes]
-  - allosomal
+tags: []
-tags:
+permalink:
 ---

 sex chromosomes, also called allosomes, are chromosome that determine the sex of an individual